 First and foremost, it will help protect against free radicals.
 When used in conjunction with a broad spectrum SPF 30 (or more), which we should all be using every day, we are giving our skin double protection.

-Let the toner dry for a minute, the apply your Vitamin C.
+Let the toner dry for a minute, then apply your Vitamin C.

 Then I gave the french drugstore brand, Vichy’s LiftActiv Peptide-C Ampoule Serum Anti Aging Concentrate a try.
-I liked the product; the problem was I went through it so fast.
+I liked the product; the problem was I went through it too fast.

-So while the initial cost was only $30, I was constantly reordering, and opening and saving capsules became annoying and wasteful.
+So while the initial cost was only $30, I was constantly reordering, and opening and saving capsules became annoying, time consuming and wasteful.

 It seems like every dermatologist on the planet swears by it and, on Dermstore alone over 4,000 5-star reviews.

-And I’m pleased to say, I’m glad I spent the money, it’s fantastic.
+And I’m pleased to say, I’m glad I spent the money, because it is fantastic.

 And store it in your fridge, because the refrigeration will help delay the oxidation process longer than storing it at room temperature.